matt-claycomb/windows-image-builder/docs/Readme.md

   8. Customization:
       * Enable extra features or capabilites
       * Add extra packages
-      * Apply VirtIO drivers from Fedora or other drivers
   9. Unmount VHD and convert it to the desired disk format
   10. Compress the image file